-We will have lectures on Mondays and Wednesdays, while Fridays are generally left for problem solving and discussions.
-Both lectures and discussion sections are expected to be highly interactive.
-We will incorporate student-centered activities such as group discussions into the lectures.
+We will have lectures in the beginning of class followed by student-centered activities focused on problem solving (using worksheets) and discussions.
+All parts of the class are expected to be highly interactive.
 Quantum mechanics is both counterintuitive and technically challenging.
 It is almost impossible to develop a deep conceptual understanding and creative problem-solving skills without sharing your misconceptions with others.
-I am committed to maintaining an inclusive and respectful environment where all students can comfortably express themselves.
+I am committed to maintaining an inclusive and respectful environment, where all students can comfortably express themselves.
 Ask lots of questions!
 Chances are your questions will help the learning of your peers as well.